analogdevicesinc/ai8x-training/README.md

 1. A quantized checkpoint file, generated by the MAX78000/MAX78002 model quantization program `quantize.py`.
 2. A YAML description of the network.

+By default, the C code is split into two files: `main.c` contains the wrapper code, and loads a sample input and verifies the output for the sample input. `cnn.c` contains functions that are generated for a specific network to load, configure, and run the accelerator.
+During development, this split makes it easier to swap out only the network while keeping customized wrapper code intact.

 ### Command Line Arguments

 The following table describes the most important command line arguments for `ai8xize.py`.
 Use `--help` for a complete list.